 How are we helping?

-Actions of the European Commission's Humanitarian Aid and Civil Protection department (ECHO) in the Caribbean focus at reducing the impact of future disasters by preparing populations in the areas most affected by natural hazards.
-Since 1994, the EU has provided around €147 million in humanitarian aid to the region (excluding the response to the Haiti earthquake) to deal with disasters when they happen and to better prepare communities for any future natural disasters.
+The Caribbean office of the European Commission's Humanitarian Aid and Civil Protection department (ECHO) covers 24 countries and overseas territories.
+Actions focus on reducing the impact of future disasters by preparing populations in the areas most affected by natural hazards.
+Since 1994, the EU has provided around €147 million in humanitarian aid to the region (excluding the response to the Haiti earthquake) to deal with disasters when they occur and to better prepare communities for future extreme natural phenomena.

-The EU has also helped people affected by the cholera outbreak in the Dominican Republic that caused more than 467 deaths out of 31 471 suspected cases (as of December 2013).
+The EU has also helped people affected by the cholera outbreak in the Dominican Republic which has caused more than 471 deaths out of 31 646 suspected cases (as of July 2014).
 The funding has contributed to the control of the disease since 2010, supporting actions in communities with a total contribution of €1.2 million, helping over 200 000 people.
-EU funding has been used to improve sanitation, clean water access and hygiene promotion as well as to improve hospital capacities and establish oral rehydration units at community level.
+EU funding has been used to improve clean water access, sanitation and hygiene promotion as well as to improve hospital capacities and establish oral rehydration units at the community level.